An engine compression test can give you a wealth of information about the internal health of the engine.

 Symptoms Of Low Or No Engine Compression

-Over the years, I've noticed that engine compression problems usually cause one of two issues:
+It's been my experience, working as an automotive technician over the years, that engine compression problems usually cause one of two things:

-- The engine compression problem causes the engine not to start.
+- The engine compression problem will cause an engine no-start problem.

-- The engine compression problem causes the engine to run, but it idles rough or misfires.
+- The engine compression problem will allow the engine to start and run, but it'll run with a misfire condition.

 - Bad gas mileage.